mlanza/ai-literacy/201/12-exposing-waypoints.md

 ## Why Waypoints Appear

-Imagine the process of creating a deliverable as a kind of petri net: a bead moves from one cup to the next, following defined steps.
-The more distinct stages you introduce—cups, in this metaphor—the more paths emerge between them.
-More checkpoints.
-More opportunities for insight.

-When you stretch the process—when you stop trying to leap from input to output in a single bound—you force the **connections** into being.
+Imagine producing a deliverable as process, a set of cups lined up.
+A bead is dropped in the first and flows cup by cup through stages along a path.
+That's work unfolding.
+The more distinct stages—cups—you introduce the more paths emerge between them.
+When you stretch a process, you force connections into being and move past treating work as a single bound.
+Adding checkpoints is about creating opportunities to engage the process, to examine the work.

 Any project-sized ask, including ChatGPT's *deep research*, has at its heart always meant decomposing the work.
 The chain-of-thought effect—where you watch the model reason out loud—is a UI parlor trick that only seems impressive.